awsdocs/aws-security-hub-user-guide/doc_source/security_iam_service-with-iam.md

 "Action": "securityhub:Get*"
 ```

-To see a list of Security Hub actions, see [Actions Defined by AWS Security Hub](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awssecurityhub.html#awssecurityhub-actions-as-permissions) in the *IAM User Guide*\.
+To see a list of Security Hub actions, see [Actions defined by AWS Security Hub](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssecurityhub.html#awssecurityhub-actions-as-permissions) in the *Service Authorization Reference*\.

 ### Resources<a name="security_iam_service-with-iam-id-based-policies-resources"></a>